sakshidive/Instagram-User-Engagement-Analysis-/README.md

   5. Tags: Details about tags (id, aatag_name, created_at).
   6. Photo Tags: Tags associated with photos (photo_tags, photo_id, tag_id).

+## SQL Queries

 ## Insights
-- **User Engagement**: Identified the **5 Most Active Users** contributing significantly to platform engagement, suggesting potential influencers or brand ambassadors.
+- **User Engagement**: Identified the **5 Most Active Users**, potential influencers contributing significantly to platform activity.
 - **Content Trends**: **Smile, Fun, Party, Concert and Drunk** are the tags associated with most liked photo whereas **Smile, Beach, Party, Fun & Concert** are 5 most commonly used tags which highlights trends in user preferences which can be actionable insights for content optimization.
-- **User Behavior**: Detected **13 Users** exhibiting **Bot-like or Fake Account Behavior** enabling the platform to take action against fake accounts which can help to maintain the platform's integrity.
+- **User Behavior**: Detected **13 Bot-like or Fake Accounts** improving trust and engagement metrics.
-- **Registration Trends**: **Thursday and Sunday** are the peak days for registrations informing targeted marketing campaigns and opportunities for growth.
+- **Registration Trends**: **Thursday and Sunday** are peak days for user sign-ups, highlighting opportunities for targeted campaigns.
-- **Inactive Users**: Identified **26 Inactive Users**, revealing opportunities for reactivation to encourage user sign-ups.
+- **Inactive Users**: Identified **26 Inactive Users**, revealing opportunities for reactivation stratergies.

 ## Recommendations
-- **Leverage Influencers**: Engage the most active users through exclusive features, rewards, or collaborations to promote content and maintain their activity and leverage their influence.
+- **Leverage Influencers**: Engage the most active users with exclusive features, rewards, or collaborations to promote content.
 - **Optimize Content Strategy**: Encourage the use of popular tags and themes to boost engagement.
-- **Mitigate Fake Accounts**: Implement stricter bot detection mechanisms or verification processes to maintain platform authenticity.
+- **Mitigate Fake Accounts**: Introduce stricter bot detection mechanisms or verification processes to maintain platform authenticity.
-- **Enhance User Activation**: Design campaigns targeting inactive users to encourage participation reach out to them with engagement prompts, tutorials, or incentives to encourage their activity.
+- **Enhance User Activation**: Target inactive users to encourage participation with engagement prompts, tutorials, or incentives to encourage their activity.
-- Schedule promotional ad campaigns and onboarding processes around the peak registration days.
+- **Schedule Marketing Campaigns**: Plan promotional ad campaigns and onboarding processes around the peak registration days.

 ## Conclusion
-This project demonstrates how SQL can extract actionable insights to optimize engagement, content strategies, and platform integrity.
-By analyzing user behavior and trends, we identified growth opportunities and highlighted the critical role of data-driven decisions in enhancing user experience and supporting business success.
-This analysis showcases my ability to use SQL to deliver meaningful insights that supports data-driven decisions and business growth.
+This project demonstrates how SQL can extract actionable insights to optimize engagement, improve content strategies, and maintain platform integrity.
+By analyzing user behavior and trends, findings highlights growth opportunities and showcases my ability to use SQL to deliver meaningful insights supporting data-driven decisions and business growth.